Multi-Channel vs Omni-Channel: Principal Differences

 Omni-Channel Retail: Seamless Customer Experience

-To implement such practice, Nike had to invest heavily in optimizing their supply chain and integrating all warehouse and order fulfillment related operations.
+To implement such practice, Nike had to invest heavily in optimizing its supply chain and integrating all warehouse and order fulfillment related operations.

 Making every moving piece of omnichannel strategy work together perfectly is not an easy task.
 Omni-channel requires significant investments in tools and technologies, motivation and training of the client-oriented staff, building seamless communications with customers and working with large data.
 For a large retailer, this is a long-term investment, and there is no immediate effect.